Home > Health Encyclopedia

 Mitral regurgitation is the most common type of heart valve disorder.

 Blood that flows between different chambers of your heart must flow through a valve.
-The valve between the two chambers on the left side of your heart is called the mitral valve.
+The valve between the 2 chambers on the left side of your heart is called the mitral valve.

 When the mitral valve doesn't close all the way, blood flows backward into the upper heart chamber (atrium) from the lower chamber as it contracts.
 This cuts down on the amount of blood that flows to the rest of the body.
 As a result, the heart may try to pump harder.
 This may lead to congestive heart failure.